swcarpentry/board/subcommittees/mentoring/roles/chair-and-vice.md

 Historically we had two meetings a month, and each meeting was held twice in a day to accomodate time zones.

-In December 2016, the chair (Christina Koch) decided to move to 1 meeting a month.
+In December 2016, the chair (Christina Koch) decided to move to meeting one day a month, with two time slots.

 There is currently no set meeting time.